JohT/code-graph-analysis-pipeline/results/AxonFramework-4.7.5/visibility-metrics/VisibilityMetrics.md

 Non public classes can't be accessed from another package so they can be changed without affecting code in other packages.
 They clearly indicate functionality that only belongs to one package.
 This also motivates to use more classes and to split up code into smaller pieces with a single responsibility and reason to change.

-### Table 2
+### Table 1a - Top 40 artifacts with lowest median of package protection encapsulation

-- Show relative visibility statistics aggregated for all packages per artifact
+This table shows the relative visibility statistics aggregated for all packages per artifact and focusses on artifacts with many packages and hardly any package protected types (lowest median, high visibility).
+Package protected types would help to  improve encapsulation.

+Only the top 40 entries are shown.
+The whole table can be found in the following CSV report:
+`Global_relative_visibility_statistics_for_types`